openhab/org.openhab.binding.zwave/doc/qubino/zmnhia_0_0.md

 ### Parameter 40: Power reporting in Watts on power change for Q1

 Power reporting in Watts on power change
-Set value means percentage, set value from 0 - 100=0% - 100%.
-Available configuration parameters

-default value 3

-0 – Reporting Disabled

-1–100 = 1%-100% Reporting enabled.
-Power report is sent (push) only when actual power in Watts in real time changes for more than set percentage comparing to previous actual power in Watts, step is 1%.

-NOTE: If power changed is less than 1W, the report is not sent (pushed), independent of percentage set.
+<p&gtSet value means percentage, set value from 0 - 100=0% - 100%.
+Available configuration parameters</p&gt <p&gtdefault value 3</p&gt <p&gt0 – Reporting Disabled</p&gt <p&gt1–100 = 1%-100% Reporting enabled.
+Power report is sent (push) only when actual power in Watts in real time changes for more than set percentage comparing to previous actual power in Watts, step is 1%.</p&gt <p&gtNOTE: If power changed is less than 1W, the report is not sent (pushed), independent of percentage set.</p&gt
 Values in the range 0 to 255 may be set.

 The manufacturer defined default value is ```1```.